metrorailings/OwlBlog/content/posts/coaching-analysis-1.md

 _Coaching:_ Mike McCarthy (HC), Kellen Moore (OC), Dan Quinn (DC), Dak Prescott (QB)

 The Cowboys underwhelmed relative to expectations in the postseason last year, exiting all too early in the wild-card round despite being seen as dark horse contenders for the Super Bowl.

+When analyzing their offensive and defensive EPA over the season, one thing that comes to mind is that non-division rivals actually fared pretty well against them in the second half of the season.
+The only decent non-division team they managed to thrash was a Saints team led by Taysom Hill.